Essential Oil Recipe That Helps Support Skin Troubled with Acne or Blemishes

 - 1 drop Geranium Essential Oil

 Pour the selected carrier oil into a very clean bottle (amber glass is best) and then add the essential oils and tightly close the bottle.
-Although bottles with rubber dropper tops should not be used to store undiluted essential oils, it is okay to store this recipe in a bottle with dropper top.Roll the bottle to gently mix the oils for a minute or two.
+Although bottles with rubber dropper tops should not be used to store undiluted essential oils, it is okay to store this recipe in a bottle with dropper top.Roll the bottle to gently mix the oils.

 - Apply a tiny amount to the face, neck or back, but be certain to avoid the eyes, lips, nostrils and inside the ears.